Skip to main content

 Written by Ryan

-The first step is to verify the identity of the donor.
-If the account is already open, we've likely already got everything we need for this.
+The first step in this process is confirming the donor's identity.
+If the donor's overall Chip account is already open, we've likely got everything we'll need for this.

 If you see this screen, we will need the following: